If the clouds break, you'll see a rocket launch Tuesday morning

 Even though the rocket is launching from Virginia, you'll be able to see it from your home, if the skies were clear, 30 seconds to a minute after launch.

-You'd see clouds from the exhaust of the rocket or something like this.

-But for this launch, the 69 News Weather Team expects a lot of clouds in your sky, which will hide the launch.
+But for this launch, the 69 News Weather Team says there will be a lot of clouds in our skies.

 You can always watch the launch live on NASA's Wallops Island YouTube channel.
 Live coverage starts at 6:30 AM.